Comprehensive Evaluation of OCT-based Automated Segmentation of Retinal Layer, Fluid and Hyper-Reflective Foci: Impact on Clinical Assessment of Diabetic Retinopathy Severity: Results

 \subsection{Thickness}

-Fig \ref{fig:thickness_plot} shows the violin plot about the distribution of the ground-truth-derived-thickness across different retinal layers and sectors for NPDR and PDR groups.
+Figure \ref{fig:thickness_plot} shows the violin plot of the distribution of the ground-truth-derived thickness across different retinal layers and sectors for NPDR and PDR groups.
 The outliers are removed outside the $5^{th}$ and $95^{th}$ percentiles, allowing a more robust interpretation of group differences.
 The diamond markers in each subplot show the mean thickness of each DR group without outlier removal.
-The PDR group has larger mean values and broader distributions in most sectors of fluid and HRF, whereas the NPDR group has larger mean thickness in most sectors of GCL+IPL and all sectors of ONL+IS.
+The PDR group has larger mean values and broader distributions in most sectors of RNFL, fluid and HRF, whereas the NPDR group has larger mean thickness in most sectors of GCL+IPL, ONL+IS and OS.

 Figure \ref{fig:thickness_comparison} presents the deviations in retinal thickness measurements from SwinUNETR and VM-UNet segmentations compared to ground truth using GLM.
 Statistical significance is determined after controlling for multiple comparisons using FDR correction, with filled markers indicating FDR-adjusted p-values below 0.05.
 SwinUNETR generally demonstrates high agreement with ground truth, with minimal significant deviations except in the RPE layer, particularly in the SI, NI, SO, NO, IO, and TO sectors.
 In contrast, VM-UNet exhibits more widespread discrepancies, notably in the INL (NI, II, SO, NO, IO, TO), OPL (SI, TI, SO, TO), and EZ (SI, II, SO, NO, IO, TO) layers.
 Both models yield consistent predictions for fluid and HRF volumes.
 However, SwinUNETR shows significant overestimation in the SO sector of fluid, and VM-UNet displays significant under-segmentation in the SO and NO sectors of HRF.
 Additionally, abnormally large CIs are observed in specific sectors, including ONL+IS (TO) and OS (NO) for SwinUNETR, and GCL+IPL (NO) and RPE (TI, TO) for VM-UNet, likely reflecting segmentation failures that lead to extreme thickness estimates.